gordonwelchman/rpi_imsi_catcher/README.md

 git clone https://github.com/gordonwelchman/IMSI-catcher
 ```

-## Usage
+## Use of simple_IMSI-catcher.py script
 If you run the ```ls``` command in a super user command line interface you should see a folder called *IMSI-catcher*.
-This is the Git pull folder containing the *simple_IMSI-catcher.py* script required to show IMSI and TMSI data, among other fields.
+This is the Git pull folder containing the *simple_IMSI-catcher.py* script.
+Once run, it should reveal IMSI, TMSI, Country, Brand, Operator, MCC, MNC, LAC, and CellID.
 The process to run the script is as follows:

 1. Navigate into the *IMSI-catcher* folder using the command ```cd IMSI-catcher```
 2. Run the command ```sudo python3 simple_IMSI-catcher.py -s```